chrisbinnie/aws-cloud-security/index.md

 ### S3 Bucket Hardening

-Secure S3 buckets with proper policies and encryption:
+Secure S3 buckets with proper policies and encryption, you MUST get these write to avoid data breaches, you have been warned:

 ```bash
 # Block public access at bucket level